Ring road: Europe

 In Iceland, there is a 1,332 km ring road, called the ring road (or Route 1), around most of the island (excluding only the remote Westfjords).
 Most of the country's settlements are on or near this road.

+Some maps of ring roads in Europe

 Asia-Pacific

 Major cities that are served by a ring road or ring road system: